ybot1122/playground/ssr-rsc-intro/README.md

 Now look at the server code for `/no-streaming-html` (Line #93).
 Everything here should look familiar, I am using `renderToString` and hydrating on the clientside.
 Go ahead and visit http://localhost:3000/no-streaming-html.

 Everything looks good right?
 Each Comment component is "fetching" data and then rerenders when the data loads in.
-Here's the bottleneck:
+There is a bottleneck:

-**None of the data fetching can start until hydration is complete!** Remember we are using `useEffect`, and that can only be used with React javascript, after hydration.
-So now we have a waterfall.
-These steps must happen in order.
+None of the data fetching can start until hydration is complete.
+Remember we are using `useEffect`, and that can only be used with React javascript, after hydration.
+So now we have a waterfall:

 1. Render HTML on server and send to client
 2. Client receives HTML, downloads Javascript, and hydrates application
 3. Comment components start fetching (look at your browser console logs)

-Now, allow me to introduce Suspense and Streaming.
+This is considered a waterfall because these steps must happen in order, one after the other.
+Let us see how Suspense and Streaming can mitigate this bottleneck.

 - Streams are a [Web API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
 The main idea is that streams send data in chunks as the data becomes ready, and a receiver can process those chunks immediately as they come in.
-- Suspense is a React API.
-Suspense allows you to "magically" take advantage of streaming.
-Well, hopefully less magical after this section.
+- Suspense is a React API that renders a fallback component while its child component is resolving a promise.
+Using this API, we can render the fallback UI immediately and then stream the updated UI once it is ready.

 Please look at `im-streaming-html/Streaming.jsx`.
 You can see I've implemented the same application, but this time using `<Suspense>`.
 On the server (Line #111), instead of `renderToString` I use a new API called `renderToPipeableStream`.
 Now I can stream chunks of data to the client as they become available.
 You will see this in action.